- csasaki@ucsd.edu

 Associate Professor

 Christen T. Sasaki received her doctorate in History from the University of California, Los Angeles.
-Prior to her appointment at UCSD, she was an assistant professor of Asian American Studies at San Francisco State University.
+Prior to her appointment at UCSD, she was an assistant professor at San Francisco State University.

 Sasaki’s research and published works focus on the politics of race and empire in the Pacific Island world.
-Her first book, Pacific Confluence: Fighting over the Nation in 19th Century Hawai‘i (University of California Press, 2022) argues that the attempt to create a US-backed white settler state in the archipelago sparked a turn-of-the-century debate over nation-state making that was fought on the global stage.
-Her recent articles include “Making Sartorial Sense of Empire: Contested Meanings of Aloha Shirt Aesthetics,” published in The Contemporary Pacific.
+Her first book, Pacific Confluence: Fighting over the Nation in Nineteenth-Century Hawai‘i was published by the University of California Press in 2022.
+Her recent articles include “Making Sartorial Sense of Empire: Contested Meanings of Aloha Shirt Aesthetics,” published in The Contemporary Pacific and “Emerging Nations, Emerging Empires: Citizenship and Sovereignty in 1893 Hawai‘i,” published in the Pacific Historical Review.

-Research interests: Asian American Studies, Transnational U.S. History, Race and Empire, Militourism, Japanese American History.
+Research interests: Asian American Studies, Transnational U.S. History, Race and Empire, Militourism, Japanese American History, History and Memory, Militarism and Material Culture.

 “Threads of Empire: Militourism and the Aloha Wear Industry in Hawai‘i,” American Quarterly 68.3 (2016): 643-667.